ilyashamza70/GestionaleBeta/README.md

 Last tab is Pizza where you can create and add pizzas to the order in ordine table of db //Tofinalize add tag.

+# TaabbedMenu
+Class with main that creates JTabbedPane called MenuBar but it is for tab.
+//Possible idea can be to add real MenuBar that adds pizza and ingredients
+//That the pizzeria needs or has as special pizzas.
+Adds to the tab relative frames depending on which tab we are in. it also contains the ActionPewrformed for PrevNext Button and Fine in DisponibilitaOrari_Tab and ShowOrder in Pizza_Tab

 # PrevNextButton Class

 There is the Order button in first tab that shows you